-14. Would a business founder, owner or managing member be considered a full-time equivalent employee (FTE) if the business does not have any employees at the time of application?
+13. Would a business founder, owner or managing member be considered a full-time equivalent employee (FTE) if the business does not have any employees at the time of application?

-Yes, provided the founder, owner or managing member works full-time for the business and has an equity stake in the company or receives compensation (which could be in-kind compensation) for the work performed.
+Yes, provided the founder, owner or managing member works full-time, a minimum of 40 hours of work per week, for the business and has an equity stake in the company or receives compensation (which could be in-kind compensation) for the work performed.

-15. For the direct full-time equivalent (FTE) jobs forecast to be created (in the NJ CELs Scoring Criteria), what is the timeframe for these projected jobs?
+14. For the direct full-time equivalent (FTE) jobs forecast to be created (in the NJ CELs Scoring Criteria), what is the timeframe for these projected jobs?

-The "direct jobs forecast to be created" criterion will be based on the estimated number of jobs that will be created at the end of the project.
-If the applicant is seeking financing for a clean energy business (rather than a project), this criterion will be based on the number of jobs that will be created at the end of the loan term.
+The "direct jobs forecast to be created" criterion will be based on the estimated number of jobs that will be created within and/or outside of New Jersey at the end of the project.
+If the applicant is seeking financing for a clean energy business (rather than a project), this criterion will be based on the number of jobs that will be created within and/or outside of New Jersey at the end of the loan term.
 Applicants will be asked to justify this estimate by completing a "Projected Jobs Log" at the time of application.